Most interesting landmarks of Laos

 - Ban Phosy Great Wall – Khammouane.
 Mysterious fortification wall stretching 15 km from Ban Phosy to Sebangfai River.
 Reaches height up to 15 m, partly natural and partly man made formation.

 - Patuxai – Vientiane Capital.
 Ornate triumph arch, built in 1957 – 1968 to commemorate the struggle for independence from France.

-Described wonders of Laos
+Described landmarks of Laos

 Only in recent years Laos is emerging on the stage of international tourism – this beautiful country for decades was dragged in terrible wars and post-war isolation period.

-Contrary to most countries of the world, Laos still is largely covered with primeval forests and numerous areas of the country are little explored.
+Contrary to most countries of the world, Laos still is largely covered with primeval forest and numerous areas of the country are little explored.
 For example, just a few years ago in Laos was discovered one of the largest and most magnificent caves of the world – Khoun Xe.
 Scientists consider that botanically and also zoologically Laos is little explored and further research could make it one of the most biodiverse countries of the world.
 Thus – there are known at least 500 species of orchids met only in Laos and in most cases – in very limited area.

 Highlights of Laos are:

 Weird things are happening some 70 – 100 kilometers downstream from the Vientiane – capital of Laos.
 In the nights from the muddy waters of Mekong river appear red glowing balls which quickly rise up in the air and disappear without noise (some, who manage to be close to the lights, report silent hiss).
 These mysterious sparkles are small, but sometimes they reach a size of a basketball.